kimptoc/wowactivityfeed/readme.txt

 - home page - show all (?) registered and last 20 (?) changes across all. page background of faded (random) warcraft poster -- and number of armory calls made

+BUGS
+maybe....
+- storing dupes of items, alternating last modified... not seen it again...
 - not handling the totally new entry bit - showing undefined in feed...
 - some members not being found, but listed in history... perhaps where not been played for a while... or maybe 500 errors?

-- make proxy use dependant on whether its running...

-BUGS

-- storing dupes of items, alternating last modified... not seen it again...